MicrosoftDocs/Viva/Viva/glint/reports/export-report-pdf.md

 # Export reports as a PDF

 Viva Glint users need to export their survey results to share with offline users, read verbatim comments, or to create presentations for their teams.
-Exporting reports as a (Portable Document Format) PDF in Glint is quick, allows easier consumption of comments, and allows built-in capabilities, including search, markup, and highlighting.
+Exporting reports as a Portable Document Format (PDF) in Glint is quick, allows easier consumption of comments, and supports highlighting, markup, search, and preview.
 There are additional instructions for exporting comments in this guidance.

 ## Procedure to export any PDF report